raspberrypilearning/comic-character/en/step_5.md

 --- /code ---

-The toggle switch will modify your website's CSS settings by using JavaScript to add and remove classes from your main HTML element.

 --- /task ---

+**Click the Run button** to see your changes.
+Your toggle switch should appear in your nav bar aligned to the right of your menu items.

+You can toggle the switch, but it will not work yet.

+**Debug step:**
++ Ensure you have left spaces between your class names.
++ Ensure you have used the correct form field type.

+Good Job!
+You've successfully added the toggle switch to your webpage, let's give it some functionality.

 #### Check the user's local storage

-Good Job!
-You've successfully added the toggle switch to the HTML document, let's give it some functionality.
+The toggle switch you have created will modify your website's CSS settings by using JavaScript.

-You will give your toggle switch functionality by using a DOM method: Event Listener.
+You will give your toggle switch functionality by using a DOM method: EventListener.

-An event listener waits for a specific action, like a button click, and then runs a function in response to that action.
+An EventListener waits for a specific action, like a button click, and then triggers a response to that action.

 --- task ---

-Open script.js to create the light mode function.
+Open `script.js` to create the light mode function.

-Add an Event Listener to the HTML document.
+Create a .`addEventListener` function.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 58
+line_number_start: 55
-line_highlights: 59
+line_highlights: 56-58
 ---
     // Light mode function
     document.addEventListener("DOMContentLoaded", function () {

     });

 --- /code ---

-Notice that you didn't create the function by writing the function name like you have done in previous steps.

-This function will check the browsers local storage when we toggle our switch.

-It will also update your page to light mode and back.
+--- collapse ---

+---
+title: How is the EventListener method used?
+---

+The `.addEventListener` syntax is written in the following way: element.addEventListener(eventType, callbackFunction);

++ element: The HTML element to which you want to attach the event listener.
++ eventType: The type of event you want to listen for (e.g., "click", "keydown").
++ callbackFunction: The function to be executed when the specified event occurs.

+--- /collapse ---

+"DOMContentLoaded" is an `eventType` signal that tells when the main structure of a webpage is ready, letting JavaScript start doing things without waiting for everything like pictures to finish loading.

 --- /task ---

 --- task ---

-Within the function's curly brackets add a variable called `darkModeToggle` that stores the `<input>` element of your toggle switch.
+Declare a constant called `lightModeToggle` that stores the HTML element of your toggle switch with the attribute `id="lightModeToggle"`.

-Use the DOM `document.getElementById` method.
+Use the DOM `document.getElementById` method to select the HTML element.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 58
+line_number_start: 55
-line_highlights: 60
+line_highlights: 57
 ---
     // Light mode function
     document.addEventListener("DOMContentLoaded", function () {
-    const darkModeToggle = document.getElementById("darkModeToggle");
+      const lightModeToggle = document.getElementById("lightModeToggle");

    });